-The little grass type looked at Leaf when Oak pointed and seemed to consider his words for a second.
-It nodded a second later, apparently satisfied with its new trainer.
+The little grass-type looked at Leaf when Oak pointed and seemed to consider his words for a second.
+It nodded a second later, apparently satisfied with the girl.

 Leaf knelt down so she was at Bulbasaur's level and held her hand out for the Pokemon to scan.
 She politely waited as Bulbasaur ran its two vines over her fingers.
 When the grass type finished and looked up at her, she smiled and spoke quietly so as not to startle it.
 "Hi there, Bulbasaur.
 I'm Leaf.
 It's nice to meet you!
 Would you like to travel with me?"

 Bulbasaur's eyes lit up and it nodded vigorously.
 Oak laughed at its determined reaction.
 "He just wants to get out of my lab.
 I think he feels cooped up."

 The grass-type gave the Professor another dirty look and made a light growl.
 Oak just chuckled at the irritated little creature and moved to pick up Ash's Poke Ball.
 "Right, since Ash's mother was the one who bred these three, his Charmander is next."

 Oak tapped the release on the new Poke Ball and after the light faded, a small, bipedal lizard with orange scales and a small flame on the tip of its tail stood in front of them.
 Charmander yawned, showing off its white fangs, and then observed the group with big, onyx colored eyes.

 It glanced at Oak questioningly.
 The Professor gestured to Ash.
 "Your trainer has arrived, Charmander.
 Go on, say hello."

 Charmander turned back around to look at Ash.
 It tilted its head curiously and made a little trilling nose in the back of its throat.